the ART of the POSSIBLE - London SW19

 back to Training menu

-[7] Development Squad + mile project + Muscle Fibres
+[7] High Performance PLAN + Mile project + Muscle Fibres

 • Trevor works closely with this small and very talented, disciplined and committed group.
-Aspirations include: running a sub 2.30 marathon, 1.10 HM, 15min 5k, a 4 min mile, Commonwealth Games Birmingham 2022 etc.
+Aspirations include: running a sub 2.30 marathon, 1.09 HM, 15min 5k, a 4 min mile, .

 • Winners Some runners have already reached a national level and have started to win important races.